cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

 ``/opt/loom/server/lib/`` directory on your Loom server machine.
 Verify that the JAR file has appropriate permissions.

 .. note::
   * After installing the MySQL connector, the Java version may change.
-Make sure you are using Java 1.6 from Oracle.
+Make sure you are using Java 1.6 or 1.7 from Oracle.
 You may need to run ``update-alternatives --config java`` to do this.
   * The minimum required version of MySQL connector is 5.1.6.
   * You can also download MySQL JDBC driver JAR (mysql-connector-java) from `MySQL website <http://dev.mysql.com/downloads/connector/j>`_.